-That’s probably the main reason he wanted to buy a dairy processing and bottling business.
-Al had been trying to diversify his investments in legitimate businesses for some time, even while consolidating his brewing, distilling and distribution concerns.
+That’s probably the reason he wanted to buy a dairy processing and bottling business.
+Al had been trying to diversify his investments in legitimate businesses for some time, even while consolidating his brewing, distilling, and distribution concerns.

 Chicago gangsters were accused of responding by bombing Pure Dairy Association plants resulting in a literal Milk War in 1932-33.

 Four years later, in November of 1936, Cook County State’s Attorney Investigator, Tubbo Gilbert, was indicted for helping the Teamsters fix retail milk prices in Chicago.
 By that time, the Chicago teamsters were little more than an extension of the Chicago mob.
-The scandal involved Dr. Herman Bundesen of the Chicago board of health, as well as officials of local 753 of the Milk Drivers Union.
-The indictment read that they had conspired to fix the amount of milk delivered in the city to squeeze the smaller distributors out of the business, leaving only Meadowmoor Dairies.
+The scandal involved Dr. Herman Bundesen of the Chicago board of health and officials of local 753 of the Milk Drivers Union.
+The indictment read that they had conspired to fix the amount of milk delivered in the city to squeeze the smaller distributors out of business, leaving only Meadowmoor Dairies.

 Despite a mountain of evidence, the case went nowhere.
 States Attorney Courtney refused to bring it to court and refused to allow Tubbo Gilbert to resign.

-It's also interesting to note that a few years after the price fixing scandal died away, Murray Humphreys managed to drive most of his competitors in the dairy business out of the market by following through with Al's idea of dating fresh dairy products.
+It's also interesting to note that a few years after the price-fixing scandal died away, Murray Humphreys managed to drive most of his competitors in the dairy business out of the market by following through with Al's idea of eating fresh dairy products.

-Ralph insisted, and you've read how persuasive the Capones' could be, that a law be passed that Grade “A” milk could not be sold as fresh milk more than 72 hours after it left the cow.
-He convinced the Chicago City Council to pass a law that clearly stamped the date on milk bottles where the consumer could read and understand it.
-The practice is now required of all meat, fish and dairy distributors across the country.
+Ralph insisted, and you've read how persuasive the Capones' could be, that a law is passed that Grade “A” milk could not be sold as fresh milk more than 72 hours after it left the cow.
+He convinced the Chicago City Council to pass a law in 1933 that clearly stamped the date on milk bottles where the consumer could read and understand it.
+The practice is now required of all meat, fish, and dairy distributors across the country.

-Meadowmoor became the Richard Martin Milk Company in 1961, although the Meadowmoor name still appeared on their milk containers for some time.
+Meadowmoor became the Richard Martin Milk Company in 1961, although the Meadowmoor name still appeared on their milk containers for some time after '61.

 It was likely that the Capones’ had already cornered the market on equipment to stamp expiration dates on bottles, and the passage of the legislation would help him take over the Chicago milk market.